Introduction to smartwatches for the elderly

-For older people with hearing complications, the Apple Watch Series 5 and 6 helpfully notify you if noise in an area is too loud.
-Thanks to Apple’s operating system WatchOS, there is a wide range of Health apps available for the Apple Watch including support to monitor water intake, a food diary and a meditation program.
+For older people with hearing complications, the Apple Watch Series 3 and 6 notify you if ambient noise is too loud.
+Thanks to WatchOS, there is a wide range of Health apps available for the Apple Watch.
+These include support to monitor water intake, a food diary and a meditation program.

 The Apple Watch offers two screen sizes.
 Also, you can choose to have the GPS or GPS+cellular version.
 The the latter negates the need to have an iPhone closeby.